workers-safety/workers-safety-website/content/communications/buena-paga-1.md

 **Saturday, June 10th, 2017 at 3:00pm.**

-This week’s topic:

-<span style="line-height: 1.5em; font-size: 1rem;">Accidents in the Workplace – How to report them to the WSIB.</span>
+This week’s topic is "Accidents in the Workplace – How to report them to the WSIB."

 [Click here](https://s3.amazonaws.com/newsletter.workers-safety.ca/newsletters/Clinic+Publications/2017+Undocumented+Workers/Buena+Paga-RadioShow-Eng-June10.pdf) to access the English version of this communications post.